-- Important ECOC-related leave stipulations apply for District personnel (see Resource 4.01). - For additional information and examples, consult: 1) Your Supervisor; or 2) HR. - A "Reasonable Person Standard" should be used to establish this ECOC violation. - For state level reporting and potential licensure action considerations, if any, see Section 9.0.
+- For guidance on avoiding leave-related instances of this ECOC violation, consult the Board Employee Leave Policies (ELPs), related administrative guidelines, the Agreement, and/or Resource 4.01. - For additional information and examples, consult: 1) Your Supervisor; or 2) HR. - A "Reasonable Person Standard" should be used to establish this ECOC violation. - For state level reporting and potential license action considerations, if any, see Section 9.0.